coleyr/PaintedLake/content/posts/the-bottom-of-the-lake-21.md

 ---
-title: 'The Bottom of the Lake 2.1'
+title: "The Bottom of the Lake 2.1"
 date: 2018-10-29
 tags: ['The Bottom of the Lake', 'Carl Schreiber']
 ---